jsh8w/youwidget-landing/_pages/terms-and-privacy.md

 ## Links to Other Sites
 YouWidget may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+## Premium Purchases
+If you sign-up for YouWidget Premium, either via Subscription or In-App Purchase, your billing information, address, and name are all maintained by the Apple App Store and are not visible to me.
+I will simply get information about whether or not you have purchased a subscription/in-app purchase, the term you signed up for and when it is due to expire.
+This is all made available to me in an anonymous fashion.
+This anonymous data is also shared with my purchase provider [RevenueCat](https://www.revenuecat.com/dpa).

 ## Changes to Privacy Policy
 I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new or updated Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.